Please note: The Museum will be closed all day, Saturday, January 29.

 The Museum of Science website uses a technology tool called a "cookie."
 The cookie is a small text file that our website temporarily stores on your hard drive.
 When you return to our site your Web browser passes the cookie from your computer back to our website, so we can recognize you as you move through our site (for instance, the cookie tells our website which shopping basket is yours).
 At no time will the cookie reveal to others your name, email address, street address, or telephone number (even if you have submitted this information to other areas of our website).

-To ensure that that your credit card transaction with the Museum of Science has implemented industry-standard commercial data security tools.
+To ensure that that your credit card transaction with the Museum of Science is secure, the Museum has implemented industry-standard commercial data security tools.
 The information you submit to the Online Ticket Store or for any other products or services is protected by an encryption technology called the Secure Sockets Layer Protocol.
 This security software encrypts your credit card information so that it cannot be read as your ticketing order travels over the Internet.
 To ensure that you are on a secure page, look for the closed key or lock on the bottom of your Web browser during the Museum of Science ticketing checkout process.
 Notwithstanding our security measures, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Accordingly, we cannot guarantee the security of information provided via Internet or through our website.

 The Museum of Science site may contain links to other websites.
 Please note that when you click on one of these links, you are clicking to the site of another organization.
 Please be aware that we are not responsible for the privacy practices of such other websites.
 Accordingly, we encourage you to read the privacy statements of other websites, as their policies may differ from ours.